 Ben Lee may seem like an unlikely prophet, but his finely crafted indy pop artifacts have been challenging the status quo since 1993, when he first exploded on the Australian music scene at the tender age of 14 with the band Noise Addict.
 After some defining releases on the Beastie Boys’ Grand Royal Records label, Lee’s adult solo career took off with pop anthems like “Gamble Everything for Love,” and “Catch my Disease” from the 2005 album Awake is the New Sleep.
-And yet with the release of his ninth studio album, Ayahuasca: Welcome to the Work, here he is as a spokesperson for the mystic jungle hallucinogen ayahuasca and the movement of spiritual seekers that partake of it.
+And yet with the release of his ninth studio album on the topic of ayahuasca, here he is as a spokesperson for the mystic jungle hallucinogen ayahuasca and the movement of spiritual seekers that partake of it.
 Or is he?
 Ben Lee speaks with ayahuasca author and filmmaker of the acclaimed documentary Aya: Awakenings, Rak Razam…

 “The shadow of my mind has been strong while doing this show,” Ben Lee confesses between songs, addressing a bewildered crowd of fans at his first concert in early April, 2013 in Byron Bay, the hippie motherlode of East Coast Australia.
 “It’s like I’m thinking… this is a wonderful experience… I’m ruining my career…”